google/docsy/README.md

 Any additional prerequisites depend on the [installation option](https://www.docsy.dev/docs/get-started/#installation-options) you choose.
-We recommend using Docsy as a Hugo module, which requires that you have the `go` language installed in addition to Hugo and PostCSS.
+We recommend using Docsy as a Hugo module, which requires that you have the Go language installed in addition to Hugo and PostCSS.

 For complete prerequisites and instructions, see our [Get started guides](https://www.docsy.dev/docs/get-started/).